Skip to main content

 Timing Your Outreach

-Social signals are time-sensitive.
+Social signals decay quickly.
 A company that went viral last week is old news next month.
-Here are the recommended outreach windows:
+The signal itself is the context, and that context has a short half-life.

 Avoiding False Positives